Health Insurance Marketplace for Employers

 The Health Insurance Marketplace for Small Business: Small Business Health Options Program (SHOP)

-Similar to the individual Health Insurance Marketplace for individuals, Obamacare requires a special Health Insurance Marketplace just for small businesses.
+Similar to the individual Health Insurance Marketplace for individuals, the Affordable Care Act requires a special Health Insurance Marketplace just for small businesses.
 The business Marketplace is known as the Small Business Health Options Program (SHOP).

 The purpose of SHOP is to allow smaller businesses, which generally pay higher overhead costs for obtaining insurance, to have access to better quality coverage for their employees at lower costs.